The Engineering Institute of Technology (EIT) is registered and accredited to offer both degree and vocational programs.

 Two EIT Master's programs are now accredited under the “Washington Accord”.

-The Master of Engineering (Electrical Systems) and Master of Engineering (Industrial Automation) - Control & Instrumentation qualifications are provisionally recognized by Engineers Australia and (through the Washington Accord) by leading professional associations and societies in Australia, Canada, China, Chinese Taipei, Hong Kong China, India, Ireland, Japan, Korea, Malaysia, New Zealand, Russia, Singapore, South Africa, Sri Lanka, Turkey United Kingdom, United States and Pakistan.
+The Master of Engineering (Industrial Automation) qualification is fully recognized by Engineers Australia (through the Washington Accord) and the Master of Engineering (Electrical Systems) is provisionally recognized by Engineers Australia (through the Washington Accord).
+In addition, these qualifications are recognized (through the Washington Accord) by leading professional associations and societies in Australia, Canada, China, Chinese Taipei, Hong Kong China, India, Ireland, Japan, Korea, Malaysia, New Zealand, Russia, Singapore, South Africa, Sri Lanka, Turkey United Kingdom, United States and Pakistan.

-The Washington Accord is an agreement for the international recognition of Engineering Technician qualifications.
+The Washington Accord is an agreement for the international recognition of Professional Engineer qualifications.
 Signatories that have full rights of participation in the Accord are listed here:

 Australia -Engineers Australia (EA) (1989)